Patrick Maule, 1st Earl of Panmure: Personal life

-His second wife, Mary Waldrum or Waldrone (died 1636), was a maid of honour to Henrietta Maria.
+He married, as his second wife, Mary Waldrum or Waldrone, who was a maid of honour to Henrietta Maria.
+She died in 1636.

-His third wife, Mary Erskine, was a daughter of John Erskine, 2nd Earl of Mar and Marie Erskine, and widow of William Keith, 6th Earl Marischal.
+Lord Panmure married, as his third wife, Mary Keith, Countess of Marishcall (née Lady Mary Erskine), a daughter of John Erskine, 2nd Earl of Mar and Marie Erskine, and widow of William Keith, 6th Earl Marischal (who died in 1635).
 They married at Keith Marischal in East Lothian in July 1639.
+From her first marriage, she was mother of William Keith, 7th Earl Marischal, George Keith, 8th Earl Marischal, Sir Robert Keith, and John Keith, 1st Earl of Kintore, among others.